kayashaolu/webarch-lab-2/README.md

 Note \#2: Note that now that you cloned your repo in the ```/vagrant``` folder, your files should be synced to your host computer.
 So now if you go to the folder that contains the Vagrantfile that you created last week, you should see a webarch-lab1-\[username\] folder there.
 This is the same folder that was cloned in your vagrant box.
 So you can edit files here using tools like [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io) or any text editor you choose.

+Note \#3: This note was done in class, so don't freak out when you see this in your repo

 ## Create a one page website
  - In this repository there is a file named `index.html`.
 This will be the file that contains the HTML of your one page website.
 You are tasked with adding the following content to the empty website:
    - The tab of the web page should say: "[your name]'s first website", i.e. my Chrome tab would say: "Kay's first website"